crane-cloud/documentation/cranecloud/docs/applications/gcrWithDB.md

+# Deploy An Application Image From GCR With Database Support
 Incase Joe Doe had his image stored on Google Container Registry (GCR) These are the steps that are quired to have the App with database support up and running.

 IF the application image is a GCR public image: